These are great hobbies for introverts (and extroverts too) for stress relief and quieting the mind.

-When chosen wisely, hobbies give you a sense of self.
+But when chosen wisely, hobbies give you a sense of self.
 They help you stay connected to who you are.
 Hobbies can also be a stress relief and provide you with mental breaks that leave you feeling refreshed.
 Even better, they can give you a sense of accomplishment and pride.

-Three Hobbies that Soothe the Soul
+Three Hobbies that Quiet the Mind and Soothe the Soul

-I went to a “Ladies and Letters” class a couple of months ago and fell in love with hand lettering.
+I went to a “Ladies and Letters” class a couple years ago and fell in love with hand lettering.
 This class was set up just like those “Wine and Canvas” parties, but instead of the painting portion, we learned how to do a few different styles of hand lettering.

 This is a hobby you can do at almost any time and almost any place.
 I find myself lettering names or quotes in my planner while on the phone or in the waiting room at the doctor.
 You can just pull out a piece of paper and letter your favorite quote or song lyric any time you have a spare 3 minutes.

 According to Zentangle.com, “Zentangle is an easy-to-learn, relaxing, and fun way to create beautiful images by drawing structured patterns“.
 Here’s an example from an Etsy shop.

 There are tons resources for getting started.
 You can follow a tutorial, watch a video, or even buy a book with step-by-step instructions and ideas.
 The great thing is that you don’t have to be great at it to do it, and despite what you might read elsewhere, you DON’T need any fancy or expensive pens or paper.

 Like hand lettering, you can do Zentangle just about anytime and anywhere.
 And remember how I mentioned I discovered this art on Etsy?
 If you really enjoy Zentangle and become great at it, you could turn it into a business!